 Programs for Executive Dysfunction

-Working memory is an executive function that individuals are contstantly using.
-Working memory involves holding information in the mind for a short time and then manipulating that information in order to perform a given task.
-Research has demonstrated that poor working memory is the main underlying cause for learning challenges, poor job and academic performance, and difficulties with attention.
+Working memory is an executive function that we use constantly.
+It involves holding information in the mind for a short time and then manipulating that information in order to perform a given task.
+Research has demonstrated that poor working memory is the main underlying cause of learning challenges, (1) poor job and academic performance, and difficulties with attention.

 “Stimulation of the cortex may bring about improved functioning of subcortical structures.”